Museum and Library Reopening Checklist

 The “New Normal” for Museum & Libraries

-As restrictions are gradually lifted, the world now begins to enter a phase of new normalcy.
+As restrictions or policies are being modified according to the number of cases, the world begins to enter a phase of new normalcy.
 Reopened businesses will not be the same as they were prior to lockdown.
 Many changes will be seen across different industries and establishments, including museums and libraries.
 They will have to adapt to COVID-19 safety protocols to ensure the safety of both employees and guests upon reopening.
 Prepare for reopening by considering the following general safety guidelines:

 - Social Distancing